10 ways to use collaboration in the classroom

 As a state coordinator for NCTE’s REALM (Recognizing Excellence in Student Art and Literary Magazine) program, I can see this allowing schools who lack the funding for fancy editing software and professional publishing equipment to participate in these competitions and create a product that is collaborative, high quality, visually appealing, and easy to use from top to bottom.
 I

-7. Note Taking and Sharing in the Classroom
+07. Note-Taking and Sharing in the Classroom

-You can also use Wakelet for note taking.
+You can also use Wakelet for note-taking.
 By doing this, students can make sure they have access to important information needed to complete assignments 24/7.
 I also share my own curated resources with them, so they can add their own notes and ideas.
 Learning doesn’t have to stop when a student leaves your classroom.
 Enhancing learner agency with Wakelet engages students with materials that interest them.

-8. Group Research Projects
+08. Group Research Projects

-Students become the center of their learning, learn unique perspectives, and engage with content that meets their learning needs when creating authentic research projects with Wakelet’s collaboration feature.
+Students become the centre of their learning, learn unique perspectives, and engage with content that meets their learning needs when creating authentic research projects with Wakelet’s collaboration feature.
 Check out my blog on ‘Transforming the research process for 21st Century learners’ to learn more!

-9. Flipped Video Lessons
+09. Flipped Video Lessons

 Wakelet’s new collaboration feature facilitates the idea that learning and resources must be accessible, transparent, and collaborative.
 This is where the Flipped model comes in.

 The ‘Flipped Mastery Model’ is often employed in K-12 schools.
 Teachers upload videos of themselves and others, illustrating content examples for students, so they come to class with some basic knowledge as well as the tools they need to succeed on an assignment.
 Teachers use apps like movenote.com and ScreenCastify to create these videos and then store them on their district’s preferred learning management system.
 By assigning a flipped video and hosting it on Wakelet, teachers can provide examples and a learning task associated with a given video, and students can interact with that assignment when invited by the teacher via email, QR code or link.
-Students can then view these videos when they’re on-the-go, absent, or for remediation and academic intervention.
+Students can then view these videos when they’re on the go, absent, or for remediation and academic intervention.

 This can also be streamlined into curricula by simply embedding a link and some simple instructions into a preferred LMS.
 This allows district administrators a chance to view examples of student mastery, and even collaborate with teachers to enhance learning and create a larger audience for students.